-Nitt Witt Ridge was constructed by artist and garbage collector Art Beal, beginning in 1928.
-It’s a castle made out of scavenged materials, resting on 2.5 acres in Cambria.
-Although Beal has passed away, the property is maintained by Mike O’Malley, who offers tours to visitors.
+Nitt Witt Ridge was constructed by the artist and garbage collector Art Beal, beginning in 1928.
+It’s a castle made out of scavenged materials, resting on 2.5 acres (1ha) in Cambria.
+Although Beal has since died, the property is maintained by Mike O’Malley, who offers tours to visitors.